 WORK SAMPLE REQUIREMENTS

 Note: If you plan to submit application materials as both a composer and a performer, you will submit two separate applications.
 Please read the notice at the bottom of this page.*

 - Audio recordings and/or PDFs of scores (if applicable) of three of your recent pieces.

 - Also include a list of your works as a PDF or word document.
 Include instrumentation and length of each piece.

 - Please note that if accepted, you will be asked to compose a new, six-minute piece to be rehearsed and performed at the Festival.
 You will be notified in mid-March of the instrumentation you will be composing for, and we must have the new work in our office two months later (mid-May).
 This time-frame is important, because we need to send music to the performers with enough preparation time.

 - Video footage for at least one piece that is a solo or duo performance.
-Video material can be the same or different than what you submit as audio.
+(If either solo work sample from the list above is on video, that is sufficient.)
 Video footage from a computer, tablet, or phone camera is perfectly acceptable.

 - Optional: if you have video or audio samples of non-“new music” performances please include as a bonus track(s).
 We’d be delighted to listen to other representations of your musical self.